lakshya-chopra/hardhat-dapp/README.md

 ```
 ![image](https://github.com/lakshya-chopra/hardhat-dapp/assets/77010972/280e09df-cfaf-4d7d-9d3c-a939828cf52b)

-Next, we will link this with our MetaMask wallet (create one by installing it's chrome extension) & create a frontend UI to create interactive content.
+Next, we will link this with our MetaMask wallet (create one by installing it's chrome extension) & create a frontend UI to create interactive content, i.e. we'll link to this smart contract.

 ## create frontend directory:
 ```
 $ cd frontend
 $ npx create-react-app dapp
+$ yarn install ethers

 ```
+Here, we'll link our contract artifacts to the App.Js file